What is a DBS Check? And what are the 3 different types?

 • Enhanced

-DBS Checks – How Long Does It Take
+What is a DBS Check – How Long Does It Take

 The time it takes to complete a DBS check can vary based on several factors: